The link didn't work for me.

 “My Father's will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day.”
 (John 6:40)

-BTW, my son is now in the 8th grade!
+BTW, my son is a junior in high school!

 Well, they wouldn't get anywhere with our youngest.
 To quote a line from Mercer Mayer's Little Critter book entitled, "I Just Forgot:"